guide

 Now we’ve covered some of the general points, here’s a quick guide to some of the specific info you’ll spot on your bill:

-The name of the current tariff
+The name of your current tariff

 This tells you the tariff you're on.
 For instance, our tariffs have names like “Better Energy” and “1-Year Fixed”.